 Brittany Juncosa, M.A.

-Brittany is a third-year student in the William Paterson University PsyD program.
+Brittany is a fourth-year student in the William Paterson University PsyD program.
 While previously attending John Jay College, she worked as a research assistant on the Investigative Psychology Research Unit (IPRU) Sex Offender Profiling (SOP) Project.
 After graduating with a MA in Forensic Psychology, she worked as a Crisis Response Worker for Care Plus NJ, conducting crisis risk assessment for youth and families throughout Bergen County.
 Brittany's research interests include risk factors associated with violence including trauma, cognitive functioning, and personality.

-Brayan Ospina is a first-year student for the Master's in Clinical and Counseling Program.
+Brayan Ospina is a second-year student for the Master's in Clinical and Counseling Program.
 He recently graduated from New Jersey City University with a Bachelor's in Psychology and a minor in Sociology.
 Brayan is from Colombia where mental health is not paid attention to.
 Instead a religious approach is taken, where a schizophrenic episode can be seen as someone being possessed.

 Brayan has conducted Research at NJCU throughout the summer of 2021 which focused on Health Disparities Among Minority College Students.
 Brayan is a participant in the All of US Research Program and is a current Graduate Assistant at the office of sponsor programs.
 Brayan hopes to become a Clinical Psychologist and work for the CIA, FBI, or a Clinic and hopes to expand his research expertise with the current team.

-Christine Varghese is a first-year student in the Master's in Clinical and Counseling Psychology program here at William Paterson University.
+Christine Varghese is a second-year student in the Master's in Clinical and Counseling Psychology program here at William Paterson University.
 She recently moved from her hometown of Chicago, IL to pursue her graduate studies in New Jersey in hopes of providing mental health services to youth and young adults from minority, specifically immigrant, communities in America.

 Christine’s research experience has included working with the Chicago Asian American Psychology Lab where they focused on partnering with the Rohingya refugee community in Chicago's diverse Rogers Park neighborhood to better understand the needs of this community from a social psychology lens.
 Christine is looking forward to working with the Culture and Resiliency Team and hopes to explore New Jersey during her time here.

-Gabriella Juarez is a first-year student in the MA for Clinical & Counseling Psychology program and the GA for the Center of Diversity & Inclusion.
+Gabriella Juarez is a second-year student in the MA for Clinical & Counseling Psychology program and the GA for the Center of Diversity & Inclusion.
 She supports Gender and Sexuality resources and programs in this role.
 Two projects she leads include the LGBTQIA+ Student Support Group and the LGBTea+ Mentorship Program.